 #3 Health and Safety

-In addition, they will verify whether the facility has non-expired fire safety documentation, is operating in a building that matches its intended purpose, and has documentation of safety inspections for the building and machines.
+The auditor looks for documentation of compliance with building safety requirements.
+They verify whether the facility has non-expired fire safety documentation, is operating in a building that matches its intended purpose, and has documentation of safety inspections for the building and machines.

 #4 Freedom of Association

 The auditor verifies that the employer respects all personnel’s right to bargain collectively or, where collective bargaining is restricted, have access to alternate means.
 They look for evidence that employees can meet with management to air grievances.

 The auditor reviews employer practices related to hiring, compensation, access to training, promotion, termination, or retirement.
 They look for evidence that employees are receiving equal pay for equal work when considering their experience and seniority.

 The auditor looks for evidence that employees at the facility are free from harassment and mental, physical, and verbal abuse.
 They determine whether disciplinary measures implemented by the facility are fully in line with the law and are not excessive.

 #7 Working Hours